Scientific Basis for

 7

-Whereas the Ayurvedic definition describes the effect, the modern
+Whereas the Ayurvedic definition describes the effect,

 definition describes the cause of epilepsy.